yvvki/bunup/docs/docs/plugins/copy.md

 # Copy

-This plugin copies files and directories to the output directory after each build.
-It supports glob patterns for flexible file selection.
-If no destination is specified, files are copied to the build output directory.
+The copy plugin copies files and directories to your build output.
+It supports glob patterns and can copy to specific destinations or rename files.

-## Usage
+## Basic Usage

 ```ts [bunup.config.ts]
 import { defineConfig } from 'bunup';